Usman-Rafique/GPT-Nano/README.md

 The planned next steps are

+- [ ] Update expected train and val losses (for both light and big models)
 - [ ] Add a `generate` script
 - [ ] Train on another (fun) dataset, suggestions welcome :)
 - [ ] Add installation / virtual environment instructions